 After one year -- Two weeks

-After four years -- Three weeks

-After nine years -- Four weeks
+After 4 years-- Three weeks After 9 years-- Four weeks

-After nineteen years -- Five weeks
+After 19 years -- Five weeks

-- (b) An employee who is laid off or whose employment is terminated shall receive pro rata vacation pay for the period to which the employee is entitled. - (c) Employees, with the approval of the Employer, may carry up to one week's vacation beyond the end of their vacation year, providing it is used in the first three months of the next vacation year. - (d) Vacation schedules shall be arranged and posted by April 1st in each year.
-In the event of a conflict over vacation dates, seniority will govern.
-Employees shall provide the Employer with preferred vacation dates by March 1st in each year, failing which the employees may lose the privilege of selection to which entitled by seniority.
+- (b) In the first year of their employment, full-time employees shall receive one day of paid vacation for each month of service worked to a maximum of 10 days.
+A month for the purpose of determining vacation entitlement as outlined in this subsection, shall consist of a minimum of fifteen (15) days worked. - (c) An employee who is laid off or whose employment is terminated, shall receive pro rata vacation pay for the period to which the employee is entitled. - (d) Employees, with the approval of the Employer, may carry up to one week's vacation beyond the end of their vacation year, providing it is used in the first three months of the next vacation year. - (e) Vacation schedules shall be arranged and posted by April 30 in each year.
+In the event of a conflict over vacation dates seniority will govern.
+Employees shall provide the Employer with preferred vacation dates by April 1st in each year, failing which the employees may lose the privilege of selection to which entitled by seniority.

-Vacation scheduling shall be arranged whenever possible to start from the end of their regular shift week.
+Vacation scheduling shall be arranged whenever possible to start from the end of the regular shift week.